 Over the past few years, Chris has formed Venture Music: a company set on using new industry principles to launch the careers of musicians.
-We sat down and talked about music and the future of the industry.
+We sat down for a Q&A and talked about music and the future of the industry.

 Is there a musician that has influenced you the most?

 The band that I’m the biggest fan girl about is Radiohead.
 They are one of those bands that redefine themselves on every album.
 In music, that’s a difficult thing to do.
 Once you find your niche, your fans expect a certain thing from you.

 What do you look for while picking artists to manage?

 Morals are my number one criteria.
 Why are you in music?
 We work in a very powerful medium; you can see positive or negative change from your music.
 Most bands have a message they are conveying to their fans.
 I refuse to work with musicians that don’t have a positive message or don’t take their influence seriously.
 In my experience, it’s real.
 It’s tangible.
 You can see it.
 My second is work ethic.
 I don’t know if I can teach you how to care more about what you’re doing or how to approach your career with the same tenacity that I approach mine.
 Any entrepreneurs doing their own thing require that “nothing is going to stand in my way” mentality.
 And music is that, times 100.
 There are so many people who are wannabe entertainers.
 My third is talent.

 I like the quote from your site, “We are all connected.
 It doesn’t matter your language, race or religion; music has the power to do anything, for anyone, at any time.”
 Can you elaborate on that?